mohamed-hazem/FIFA/README.md

-# FIFA
+# FIFA players seller

-A bot that list your FUT players on transfers market
+The bot login to FUT webApp, go to your transfers list, get all players prices form futwiz.com, and list them on transfer market.